 The northern trailhead is located near Alum Creek Park North in Westerville, where you can find parking, amenities, and a well-loved community park.
-The southern trailhead is located in Three Creeks Park in Columbus.
 Along the trails there are plenty more access points, parking areas, amenities, and scenic rest stops.
 Some of these include Cooper Park, Casto Park, Strawberry Farms Park, Tanager Woods Park, Parkridge Park, Easton Way, Nelson Park, Wolfe Park, Academy Park, and Maddison Mills Park.
 The opportunities for exploration are endless!

 The trail itself is paved and relatively flat, making it enjoyable for people and pups of any fitness level.
 It follows the twists and turns of Alum Creek, and crosses over many scenic bridges.
 You can commune with nature in one of the parks along the way, or pop into one of the pet friendly restaurants in town for a treat.